RedisLabs/redislabs-docs/content/rs/references/client_references/client_python.md

         ssl_cert_reqs='required',
         ssl_ca_certs='path_to_ca_cert')

-## Reading and Writing Data with redis-py
+## Reading and writing data with redis-py

 Once connected to Redis, you can start reading and writing data.
 The following code snippet writes the value `bar` to the Redis key `foo`, reads it back, and prints it: